aliuygur/aliuygur/README.md

 # Hi there, I'm Ali :wave:

-I'm a self-taught, passionate Software Developer with over 15 years of experience.
+Dynamic Lead Software Engineer with over 15 years of experience driving innovation and efficiency in software development.

-I love building things with technologies like Golang, PHP, JavaScript, Vue.js, Docker, and working with RESTful APIs, gRPC, HTTP and caching.
-I'm also into setting up smooth CI/CD pipelines that make life easier.

-Lately, I've been working a lot with Google Cloud's serverless (fully managed) services — including Identity Platform, Cloud Run, Cloud Functions, Cloud Memorystore, Load Balancer, Cloud Tasks, Cloud Scheduler, Cloud Build, and a bunch more.
+Expertise in modern technologies, including Golang, PHP, Docker, and Kubernetes, combined with a strong foundation in serverless architectures on Google Cloud.
+Proven ability to transform legacy systems into scalable solutions, enhancing performance and reliability.
+Committed to fostering collaborative environments that promote continuous improvement and agile practices.
+Passionate about leveraging technology to solve complex challenges and deliver impactful software solutions.

 Always learning, always building.